sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 **PCRHashAlgorithmID**

-This attribute is an informational attribute that identifies the HASH algorithm that was used by TPM; no compliance action required.
+<p style="margin-left: 20px">This attribute is an informational attribute that identifies the HASH algorithm that was used by TPM; no compliance action required.</p>

 **BootAppSVN**

-This attribute identifies the security version number of the Boot Application that was loaded during initial boot on the attested device
+<p style="margin-left: 20px">This attribute identifies the security version number of the Boot Application that was loaded during initial boot on the attested device</p>

-If reported BootAppSVN equals an accepted value, then allow access.
+<p style="margin-left: 20px">If reported BootAppSVN equals an accepted value, then allow access.</p>

- If reported BootAppSVN does not equal an accepted value, then take one of the following actions that align with your enterprise policies:
+ <p style="margin-left: 20px">If reported BootAppSVN does not equal an accepted value, then take one of the following actions that align with your enterprise policies:</p>

 - Disallow all access
 - Direct the device to an enterprise honeypot, to further monitor the device's activities.

 **BootManagerSVN**

-This attribute identifies the security version number of the Boot Manager that was loaded during initial boot on the attested device.
+<p style="margin-left: 20px">This attribute identifies the security version number of the Boot Manager that was loaded during initial boot on the attested device.</p>

-If reported BootManagerSVN equals an accepted value, then allow access.
+<p style="margin-left: 20px">If reported BootManagerSVN equals an accepted value, then allow access.</p>

-If reported BootManagerSVN does not equal an accepted value, then take one of the following actions that align with your enterprise policies:
+<p style="margin-left: 20px">If reported BootManagerSVN does not equal an accepted value, then take one of the following actions that align with your enterprise policies:</p>

 - Disallow all access
 - irect the device to an enterprise honeypot, to further monitor the device's activities.

 **TPMVersion**

-This attribute identifies the version of the TPM that is running on the attested device.
+<p style="margin-left: 20px">This attribute identifies the version of the TPM that is running on the attested device.</p>

-If reported TPMVersion equals an accepted value, then allow access.
+<p style="margin-left: 20px">If reported TPMVersion equals an accepted value, then allow access.</p>

-If reported TPMVersion does not equal an accepted value, then take one of the following actions that align with your enterprise policies:
+<p style="margin-left: 20px">If reported TPMVersion does not equal an accepted value, then take one of the following actions that align with your enterprise policies:</p>

 - Disallow all access
 - Direct the device to an enterprise honeypot, to further monitor the device's activities.

 **PCR0**
-The measurement that is captured in PCR\[0\] typically represents a consistent view of the Host Platform between boot cycles.
-It contains a measurement of components that are provided by the host platform manufacturer.
+<p style="margin-left: 20px">The measurement that is captured in PCR\[0\] typically represents a consistent view of the Host Platform between boot cycles.
+It contains a measurement of components that are provided by the host platform manufacturer.</p>

-Enterprise managers can create a whitelist of trusted PCR\[0\] values, compare the PCR\[0\] value of the managed devices (the value that is verified and reported by HAS) with the whitelist, and then make a trust decision based on the result of the comparison.
+<p style="margin-left: 20px">Enterprise managers can create a whitelist of trusted PCR\[0\] values, compare the PCR\[0\] value of the managed devices (the value that is verified and reported by HAS) with the whitelist, and then make a trust decision based on the result of the comparison.</p>

-If your enterprise does not have a whitelist of accepted PCR\[0\] values, then take no action.
+<p style="margin-left: 20px">If your enterprise does not have a whitelist of accepted PCR\[0\] values, then take no action.</p>

-If PCR\[0\] equals an accepted whitelisted value, then allow access.
+<p style="margin-left: 20px">If PCR\[0\] equals an accepted whitelisted value, then allow access.</p>

-If PCR\[0\] does not equal any accepted whitelisted value, then take one of the following actions that align with your enterprise policies:
+<p style="margin-left: 20px">If PCR\[0\] does not equal any accepted whitelisted value, then take one of the following actions that align with your enterprise policies:</p>

 -   Disallow all access
 -   Direct the device to an enterprise honeypot, to further monitor the device's activities.

 **CIPolicy**

-This attribute indicates the Code Integrity policy that is controlling the security of the boot environment.
+<p style="margin-left: 20px">This attribute indicates the Code Integrity policy that is controlling the security of the boot environment.</p>

-If CIPolicy is not present, or is an accepted (whitelisted) value, then allow access.
+<p style="margin-left: 20px">If CIPolicy is not present, or is an accepted (whitelisted) value, then allow access.</p>

-If CIPolicy is present and is not a whitelisted value, then take one of the following actions that align with your enterprise policies:
+<p style="margin-left: 20px">If CIPolicy is present and is not a whitelisted value, then take one of the following actions that align with your enterprise policies:</p>

 - Disallow all access
 - Place the device in a watch list to monitor the device more closely for potential risks.

 **SBCPHash**

-SBCPHash is the finger print of the Custom Secure Boot Configuration Policy (SBCP) that was loaded during boot.
+<p style="margin-left: 20px">SBCPHash is the finger print of the Custom Secure Boot Configuration Policy (SBCP) that was loaded during boot.</p>

-If a device is using the default policy (that is embedded in bootmgr) no value is reported in DHA-report.
+<p style="margin-left: 20px">If a device is using the default policy (that is embedded in bootmgr) no value is reported in DHA-report.</p>

-If a device is using the "Custom" policy, the fingerprint of the custom policy that was loaded during boot will be measured and added to the DHA-report.
+<p style="margin-left: 20px">If a device is using the "Custom" policy, the fingerprint of the custom policy that was loaded during boot will be measured and added to the DHA-report.</p>

-If SBCPHash is not present, or is an accepted (whitelisted) value, then allow access.
+<p style="margin-left: 20px">If SBCPHash is not present, or is an accepted (whitelisted) value, then allow access.

-If SBCPHash is present in DHA-Report, and is not a whitelisted value, then take one of the following actions that align with your enterprise policies:
+<p style="margin-left: 20px">If SBCPHash is present in DHA-Report, and is not a whitelisted value, then take one of the following actions that align with your enterprise policies:</p>

 - Disallow all access
 - Place the device in a watch list to monitor the device more closely for potential risks.

 **BootRevListInfo**

-This attribute identifies the Boot Revision List that was loaded during initial boot on the attested device.
+<p style="margin-left: 20px">This attribute identifies the Boot Revision List that was loaded during initial boot on the attested device.</p>

-If reported BootRevListInfo version equals an accepted value, then allow access.
+<p style="margin-left: 20px">If reported BootRevListInfo version equals an accepted value, then allow access.</p>

-If reported BootRevListInfo version does not equal an accepted value, then take one of the following actions that align with your enterprise policies:
+<p style="margin-left: 20px">If reported BootRevListInfo version does not equal an accepted value, then take one of the following actions that align with your enterprise policies:</p>

 - Disallow all access
 - Direct the device to an enterprise honeypot, to further monitor the device's activities.

 **OSRevListInfo**

-This attribute identifies the Operating System Revision List that was loaded during initial boot on the attested device.
+<p style="margin-left: 20px">This attribute identifies the Operating System Revision List that was loaded during initial boot on the attested device.</p>

-If reported OSRevListInfo version equals an accepted value, then allow access.
+<p style="margin-left: 20px">If reported OSRevListInfo version equals an accepted value, then allow access.</p>

-If reported OSRevListInfo version does not equal an accepted value, then take one of the following actions that align with your enterprise policies:
+<p style="margin-left: 20px">If reported OSRevListInfo version does not equal an accepted value, then take one of the following actions that align with your enterprise policies:</p>

 - Disallow all access
 - Direct the device to an enterprise honeypot, to further monitor the device's activities.